louislam/louislam-crud/README.md

 # Louis Lam's CRUD

 Love GroceryCRUD, but don't like CodeIgniter?
-LouisLam's CRUD is a CRUD Library which is influenced by Grocery CRUD.
+LouisLam's CRUD is a CRUD Library which is heavily influenced by Grocery CRUD.
 It provides similar features of GroceryCRUD, but it is not based on CodeIgniter.

+LouisLam's CRUD Library is managed by Composer.
+It sticks to nowadays php standard and works well with other libraries.

 ## Features
 * Create/Update/Delete/ListView web interface.